Achievable logoAchievable logo

 Reverse stock splits

-Reverse stock splits result in fewer outstanding shares trading at a higher price per share.
-Option contract adjustments are treated similarly to uneven forward splits.
+A reverse stock split creates fewer outstanding shares that trade at a higher price per share.
+Option contract adjustments are handled the same way as uneven forward splits.

 Long 1 MNO Dec $10 put (right to sell 100 shares @ $10)